hkbuttar/matchstate/bayesian/README.md

 ## How this feeds forward

-Step 6 will compare gradient boosting against *both* this model and the static Dixon-Coles baseline, each recomputed given current score/time -- this file's honest, modest verdict ("time-varying helps somewhat more often than not, but not dramatically, and not universally") is the bar Step 6 needs to clear, not a foregone conclusion that fancier always wins.
+`models/` compares gradient boosting against *both* this model and the static Dixon-Coles baseline, each recomputed given current score/time -- this file's honest, modest verdict ("time-varying helps somewhat more often than not, but not dramatically, and not universally") is the bar that comparison needs to clear, not a foregone conclusion that fancier always wins.